You want smart political talk without the meltdowns?

 Yeah.

-Defending the IRS, people hate the IRS.
+Defending the IRS.

-You know, these are the same people who said that they were going to hire eighty thousand new agents so that they could only go after billionaires, but at the same time, if you send a six hundred dollar Venmo payment to a friend, they want to look into it and they want you to report it and they want to know what it's all about.
+But at the same time, if you send a $600 Venmo payment to a friend, they want to look into it and they want you to report it and they want to know what it's all about.

-So it's okay if the government comes and audits you, you know, working class, middle class America, but if you look at us, what we're doing with the money we forcibly took from you, oh that's a problem.
+So it's okay if the government comes and audits you, you know, working class, middle class America, but if you look at us, what we're doing with the money we forcibly took from you, oh, that's a problem.

-Roses are red, violets are blue, the entire government is screwing you, and that dodge is trying to undo.
+The entire government is screwing you, and that's what Dodge is trying to undo.

 Yeah.

-Remember the 2025 project.
+Remember the 2025 project?

 I don't see any signs of any 2025 project.